royalgraphx/DarwinKVM/docs/index.md

   <img width="650" height="200" src="./assets/HeaderTextOnly.png" class="alignment_img_alt">
 </p>

-<h4 align="center">Features: Clean EFI Template for maximum customizability before boot, Compatibility with RisingPrism's Single GPU Passthrough, DisplayOverrides for repairing incompatible monitors, Custom Memory Mapping, Custom USB Mapping, Fake Core Count for incompatible CPU Topology, Host CPU Overclocking, Host Network Bridge for VM visibility, AMD GPU Zero-RPM Disable and custom sPPT Fan Curve! as well as many more advanced tutorials ready to further perfect your experience!</h4>
+<h2 align="center">Focused on helping create the best experience.</h2>

 <h1 align="center">Requirements</h1>

 * A compatible graphics card. <b>This is a must, don't bother if you're not getting GPU Accel.</b> please reference this <a href="docs/11-GPUSupport/01-AMD">chart</a> to verify.
   * There are some exceptions, if you're crazy and want to use a legacy NVIDIA GPU, please reference this <a href="docs/11-GPUSupport/02-NVIDIA">chart</a> to check macOS/OCLP compatibility.
 If it's supported, there is a writeup for Legacy NVIDIA Patching.

 * A modern Linux distribution.
-E.g. Arch Based for the latest packages, my personally tested and working are:
+E.g. Arch Based for the latest packages.
+My personally tested and working list is:
   * EndeavourOS
   * ArcoLinuxB Plasma
   * Pure Arch